6 Things You Need to 'Unlearn' About Wedding and Portrait Photography

 Yes you want to look professional and you must deliver a quality product.
 But you don’t need to bang on about it to your client.

-Their aim is to have memories that last a lifetime.
+Their aim is to have memories that last a lifetime - that’s the benefit to them, and that’s what they care about.
+The detail about how that’s achieved, doesnt interest them.
 Whether it’s the smile on their 6 month old sons face, or the first moment when her Dad sees her in her bridal gown.
 Or it’s a Wow shot that encompasses the beauty and lifelong dream that her wedding day is.
 That’s what matters to your client.

 Not the number of megapixels that your camera captures.
 (Of course you need to be able to answer this question, but it wont be the reason why they book you)